luckysmg/jr_extension/README.md

 ## Attention!!!
 Important for the best user experience
-if you want your widget has exactly height and Width please don't use
+if you want your widget has exactly height and width, please don't use

 ```dart
 yourWidget().withHeight(20).withWidth(20);
 ```

-you should code like this:
+You should code like this:

 ```dart
 yourWidget().withSize(height:20,width:20);
 ```
-This rule is also vaild for padding don't use:
+This rule is also valid for padding.
+Don't use:
 ```dart
 yourWidget().paddingLeft(5).paddingRight(5);
 ```